tambep/tambep.github.io/papers.md

 ## Peer-reviewed papers

 A Brave New World of HR Research: Identifying Grand Challenges of the Gen AI Revolution.\
-with Anthony Nyberg., Deidra Schleicher, [and 14 others].\
+with Anthony Nyberg, Deidra Schleicher, [and 14 others].\
 *Journal of Management*.
 Forthcoming.

 [Workforce Reskilling for AI: How Algorithmic Bilinguals Drive Organizational Value](https://www.researchgate.net/publication/388653677_Workforce_Reskilling_for_AI_How_Algorithmic_Bilinguals_Drive_Organizational_Value)\